 - application for conversion of your foreign driving license or application for a Norwegian driving license

 If you will be residing for lesser than 6 months in Norway, you will be given a D-number (dummy number).
-These numbers are similar in structure to the personal numbers, but 4 is added to the first digit.
+These numbers are similar to the personal numbers, but does not contain one’s date of birth.

 If you have not previously been given a D-number, you will be assigned a D-number when you apply for a tax deduction card.
 Once you have a D-number, you must use the same number in all contexts where your personal number or D-number is requested.